 - 2 cloves garlic, minced

-Add 1/2 tablespoon oil to wok and heat over medium-low heat.
+- Add 1/2 tablespoon oil to wok or skillet and heat over medium-low heat.
 Add sliced garlic and saute about 3 minutes, until golden brown.
 Remove garlic and set aside.

 - Add onions to wok, and saute about 5 minutes, until golden.
 Remove onions and add to garlic.

 - Add 1 tablespoon oil to wok or skillet, and turn heat to medium-high.
 When oil begins to sizzle, add green beans, broccoli, and asparagus.
 Saute for about 5 minutes, tossing occasionally.